The Rt Hon Alan Milburn

-The Chair of the Social Mobility and Child Poverty Commission and former Health Secretary was Labour MP for Darlington (1992 to 2010) and now runs his own consultancy, advising governments and corporations worldwide.
-He is also involved in a variety of charitable projects as diverse as working with Tony Blair in Africa, to acting as a trustee for Yorkshire Sculpture Park.
+The Chair of the Social Mobility Commission and former Cabinet Minister was Labour MP for Darlington (1992 to 2010) and now runs his own consultancy, advising governments and corporations worldwide.
+He is also involved in a variety of charitable projects as diverse as working with Tony Blair in Africa to acting as a trustee for the Yorkshire Sculpture Park.

 He credits the skills he learned at Lancaster, where he studied history, as a foundation for the whole of his working life and career.
 He was later awarded an honorary degree in 2000.

 He won the Darlington seat next to Tony Blair's Sedgefield constituency in 1992 and was immediately identified as one of the Labour party's modernisers.
 He went on to serve within the UK Government as Chief Secretary to the Treasury, Secretary of State for Health (1999 and 2003) and as Chancellor of the Duchy of Lancaster, before his decision to stand down from Parliament in 2010.

 His more recent focus has been on social mobility.
 In 2009, Alan Milburn chaired a governmental commission, the Panel on Fair Access to the Professions.
 Its report recommended improvements in social mobility by acting at every life stage - school, university, internship and recruitment.
-This work continues as Chair of the newly created Commission on Social Mobility and Child Poverty (now the Social Mobility Commission) to which he was appointed by the Coalition Government.
+This work continued as Chair of the Commission on Social Mobility and Child Poverty (now the Social Mobility Commission) to which he was appointed by Prime Minister David Cameron.

 Vice-Chancellor Professor Mark E. Smith said: “We are delighted to welcome Alan as Chancellor in the year of Lancaster’s 50th Anniversary, especially as an alumnus.
 The University, like him, is committed to making sure that higher education is open to all young people to develop their talents, whatever their social or economic background.